The suspended free loop space of a symmetric space: Technical recollections

-\begin{theorem} Let $\HH$ be a compact Lie group which acts smoothly on a manifold $\MM$ with a fixed point $x\in \MM$. \begin{enumerate} \item The tangent space $T_xM$ is an $\HH$-representation and there is an equivariant diffeomorphism $\phi :T_x\MM \to \MM$ onto an open neighborhood of $x$ in $\MM$ such that $\phi (0) = x$. \item If $\HH$ is a closed subgroup of another compact Lie group $\GG$, then we can consider the $\GG$-equivariant section
+\begin{theorem} Let $\MM$ be a smooth manifold.
+Assume that $\HH$ is a compact Lie group which acts smoothly on $\MM$ with a fixed point $x\in \MM$.
+Then the following statements hold: \begin{enumerate} \item The tangent space $T_x M$ is an $\HH$-representation.
+There exists an open neighborhood $U_x$ of $x$ in $\MM$, such that $hU_x\subseteq U_x$ for all $h\in \HH$, and an $\HH$-equivariant diffeomorphism $\phi :T_x\MM \to U_x$ with $\phi (0) = x$. \item If $\HH$ is a closed subgroup of another compact Lie group $\GG$, then we can consider the $\GG$-equivariant section